Fudan-iGEM/2024-wiki/src/inclusivity.md

 ### Media Promotion

 We promoted our inclusivity project through media.
-In addition to the posts and vlogs released during the course, we also submitted [an article](https://www.thepaper.cn/newsDetail_forward_28867253) to China's mainstream media outlet **“The Paper”**, providing a comprehensive summary and review of STEAMed education.
-The article has been published on The Paper's app and website, and will be promoted through various mainstream media platforms, with the editor estimating a **million-level readership** for the single article.
+In addition to the posts and vlogs released during the course, we also published [an article](https://www.thepaper.cn/newsDetail_forward_28867253) to China's mainstream media outlet **"The Paper"**, providing a comprehensive summary and review of STEAMed education.
+This article is being promoted, with the editor estimating a **million-level readership** for the coming months.

 ### Postcards Exchange